-Books for summer campers/ young reader (ages 8-12) – books for those beyond tonka trucks and tea parties but not yet ready for teen topics.
+Books for summer campers/ young readers in Tree-houses (ages 8-12) – books for those beyond tonka trucks and tea parties but not yet ready for teen topics.

 Books for your favorite High Schooler – “not required” reading for teens to ponder during the long hours of summer vacation

 - The Magicians by Lev Grossman (2009).
 Selected by Beth – Imagine Harry Potter going to college.

 - We Were Liars by E. Lockhart (2014).
 Selected by Lisa – Charmed Island Life?
 Tragic Choices.
 OK?

 PERFECT books for the dads and grads in your life – or stated another way, last minute gifts to ensure happy celebrations